 You don't need to upload sensitive data to third parties.

-You just need smart engineering: streaming, hashing, Web Workers, and a privacy-first architecture.
+You just need smart engineering: OPFS external sort, streaming, k-way merges, and a privacy-first architecture that keeps your data on your device.

 That's what we built.
 That's what this benchmark proves.